Are you someone who is seen as a TRUSTED colleague?

 As Scotland’s largest private care provider, with 25 homes, over 900 residents and over 1400 staff; Balhousie Care Group is one of the country’s leading providers of elderly and specialist care and can boast a stunning HQ with skilled and dedicated support staff.

-- Ensure Residents’ individual needs are met through effective care planning and review
+- Ensure Residents’ individual needs are met through effective care planning and review.
+Using our new Samsung devices with PCS (Person Centred Software) to electronically record completed tasks etc.

 - Provide care and support as identified in care reviews and care and support plans, as directed by senior Staff Members